Art of Therapist Aid

 There are several real-life examples of challenging anxious thoughts.
 For instance, consider a person who is anxious about public speaking.
 They may have thoughts like “I’m going to mess up” or “Everyone is going to laugh at me.”
 These are examples of cognitive distortions—specifically, catastrophizing and mind-reading.

 Another example is a person who is anxious about their health.
 They may have thoughts like “I have a headache.
 It must be a brain tumor.”
 This is an example of catastrophizing.
-To challenge this thought, the individual can ask themselves, “Is it likely that a headache indicates a brain tumor, or is it more likely that I’m just stressed or dehydrated?”
-By answering this question, they can come up with a more rational thought, such as “It’s more likely that my headache is due to stress or dehydration.
-If it persists, I’ll see a doctor.”
+To challenge this thought, a person can ask, “Is it likely that a headache means a brain tumor?

 Conclusion: Triumph Over Fear with Therapist Aid